 • Eat a healthy, balanced diet.
 The foods you eat affect the health and appearance of your skin.
 A healthy diet can help make your skin glow.
 A crappy diet can make it look dull.
 So eat more of the foods that nourish your skin – fruits, vegetables, whole grains, and healthy fats (like olive oil, coconut oil, and avocados).

-And eat of the foods that can make it look dull, which means less sugar, soda, simple carbs, fast foods, and processed foods.
+And eat less of the foods that can make it look dull, which means less sugar, soda, simple carbs, fast foods, and processed foods.
 They’re not good for your body, which means they’re not good for your skin.Your skin’s glow comes from the inside, and in large part it starts with the foods you eat.

 • Stay hydrated.
 Water helps your body utilize nutrients and remove waste, both of which promote healthy skin (and overall good health).
 It also helps your skin stay “plumped.”
 Most women, however, don’t drink enough water.
 Many experts recommend drinking 64 ounces a day, but if you can’t manage that much, just start drinking more.
 Be intentional about it and make water your default beverage whenever possible.